brianhempel/active_record_union/README.md

 <a name="footnote-1"></a>[1] Note: the `?` in the SQL is bound to the correct value when ActiveRecord executes the query.
 Also, the SQL examples here were generated for a SQLite database.
 The syntax generated for other databases may vary slightly.

+## Caveats

+There's a couple things to be aware of when using ActiveRecordUnion:

+1. ActiveRecordUnion with raise an error if you try to UNION any relations that do any preloading/eager-loading.
+There's no sensible way to do the preloading in the subselects.
+If enough people complain maybe we can change ActiveRecordUnion to let the queries run anyway but without preloading any records.
+2. There's no easy way to get SQLite to allow ORDER BY in the UNION subselects.
+If you get a syntax error, you can either write `my_relation.reorder(nil).union(other.reorder(nil))` or switch to Postgres.

 ## Another nifty way to reduce extra queries

 ActiveRecord already supports turning scopes into nested queries in WHERE clauses.
 The nested relation defaults to selecting `id` by default.